cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/04_users.md

 ---

 # Users
-Users in a Shieldoo Mesh network are clients that can connect to servers.
+Users in a Shieldoo Secure Network are clients that can connect to servers.
 ![](../../images/Users01.png)

 ## Inviting Users to the Network
 The following steps describe how to invite users to your Shieldoo network:
-1. Log in to your organization's Shieldoo Mesh web application.
+1. Log in to your organization's Shieldoo Secure Network web application.
 2. Go to the **Users** section.
 3. Click on the **Invite Users** button to open the Invite Users dialog.
 4. Configure the user invitation settings: